vipulkumawat/IQ/Interview-Questions.md

 what is semaphore
-Difference between embeddable collection and oneToMany Relationship in hibernate How many ways u can implement oneToOne Relationship in hibernate
+Difference between embeddable collection and oneToMany Relationship in hibernate How many ways u can implement oneToOne Relationship in hibernate Explain More Components u worked On Kuberneties and GCP
 ```